 💩 Supports Bowel Regularity

-Two of the most common chronic digestive conditions — Irritable Bowel Syndrome (IBS) and Gastroesophageal Reflux Disease (GERD) — have both been studied in relation to fennel seed compounds.
+Two of the most common digestive conditions — IBS and acid reflux (GERD) — have both been studied in relation to fennel.

 Fennel Seeds & IBS